APNewsBreak: Trump mining pollution rule change challenged

 BILLINGS, Mont.
-(AP) — Environmental groups are challenging the Trump administration’s rejection of an Obama-era rule that would have required mining companies to prove they have enough money to clean up pollution.
+(AP) — Environmental groups challenged the Trump administration in federal court Wednesday over its rejection of an Obama-era proposal that would have required mining companies to prove they have enough money to clean up their pollution.

-The Idaho Conservation League, Earthworks and other groups on Wednesday asked the U.S. Court of Appeals in Washington, D.C. to review last year’s move to drop the rule.
+The Idaho Conservation League, Earthworks, Sierra Club and other groups filed a petition with the U.S. Court of Appeals in Washington, D.C. asking it to review last year’s move to drop the rule.

-Earthjustice Attorney Amanda Goodin says the U.S. Environmental Protection Agency action leaves taxpayers responsible for pollution that fouls waterways and endangers public health.
+An attorney for the environmental groups said the reversal under Trump leaves taxpayers responsible into the future for mining pollution that fouls waterways and endangers public health.
+The mining industry responded with a pledge to intervene in the case on behalf of the administration.

+The proposal applied to “hard-rock” mines that extract gold, iron, lead and other minerals, but not coal.

 Most Read Business Stories